 Go to bed early and get a full night’s sleep.

-If your doctor or nurse practitioner instructed you to take certain medications the morning of your surgery, take only those medications with a sip of water.
-Depending on what medications you take and the surgery you’re having, this may be all, some, or none of your usual morning medications.
+A member of your care team will tell you which medications to take the morning of your surgery.
+Take only those medications with a sip of water.
+Depending on what medications you take, this may be all, some, or none of your usual morning medications.

 - Wear something comfortable and loose-fitting.

 - If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during surgery can damage your eyes.